KAIwangke/Dictionary-Using-A-DHT-Chord-Algorithm/README.md

 #### 2.2 SuperNode

 SuperNode will maintain the node list of the system knowing all the information of the nodes in the system.

 The address of super node is well known for all the clients and new nodes.
 Each new node needs to contact the super node first to get a random node information of the system.
 Each client will also talk to the super node first to a random node information and do the following information.
-Super node will guarantee that there will be no concurrent node join and only return node information to clients when the system is ready (the number of nodes equals the configured node number)
+Super node will guarantee that there will be no concurrent node join and only return node information to clients when the system is ready.

- `def getPossibleID()`
+##### 2.2.1 `def getPossibleID()`

+Generate the random number for the ID for the new node to join.

- `def GetNodeForJoin(self, IP, Port)`
+ ##### 2.2.2 `def GetNodeForJoin(self, IP, Port)`

+This function maintain the connection with the client, which will return a node information that is randomly chosen and also return the formatted ip and port for the client to contact with.

-`def PostJoin(self, IP, Port, id)`
+##### 2.2.3 `def PostJoin(self, IP, Port, id)`

+This function maintain the connection between the supernode itself and the node.
+Suppose we have the nodeInfo that is `5, 127.0.0.1:54454:12` according to the nodeID, IP and port.
+After the node finished the joining the DHT, it will send the “DONE”, message to the supernode.

 #### 2.3 Node

 Each node will maintain a part of the DHT and maintains a finger table storing partial information of the other nodes in the system to provide “shortcut” to other nodes.
 We use [ip]:[port] as the string to generate hash code.
 When a node first joins the system, it will talk to the super node first to get a random node existing in the system.
 Then the new node will use the existing information to build its own finger table and join the system.
 Updating the finger tables of other nodes is also the job of the new node.
 Each node provides multiple services for other nodes and clients to get its own information (finger entries and real data pairs).

+##### 2.3.1 `def decr(value,size):`

+##### 2.3.2`def between(id, start, end):`

+##### 2.3.3 `def closeStart(id, start, end):`

+class WordList:

+ def insert(self, word, meaning):

+ def delete(self, word):

+ def search(self, word):

+class Node:

+ def successor(self):

+set the successor for the node as the attribute

+ def predecessor(self):

+ def findSuccessor(self, id):

+ def findPredecessor(self, id):

+ def closest_preceding_finger(self, id):

+ def join(self):

+ def init_finger_table(self, newNodeInfo):

+ def update_others(self):

+ def update_finger_table(self, s, i):

+ def update_others_leave(self):

+ def leave(self):

+ def setSuccessor(self, succ):

+ def setWord(self, word, meaning):

+ def Put(self, word, meaning):

+ def getWord(self, word):

+def ConnectSuperNode(IP, port):

+def startNodeServer(id, ip, port):